Adam-Collier/portfolio-site/content/blog/2020-05-30/index.md

 One thing to acknowledge is that the image id, width, height and alt attributes used above will all be used later on for some clever image wizardry gutenberg supplies.
 If you're wondering why I've added them that is.

+### The Edit Function

-So further down in our block.js file, we have an edit function and a save function which allows us to add our react goodness to the backend and frontend respectively.
+So further down in our block.js file, we have an edit function which allows us to add our react goodness to the backend.
 Create guten block puts some placeholder in there by default but we can strip all of that out to create our custom block.

 At the top of the block we can import some components we can use in our edit function: